 English Language Learners

 On July 22, 2011, representatives from three DR K-12 projects joined CADRE staff for a conference call to collectively discuss their work with ELLs, the challenges associated with work in this area, dissemination strategies, and advice for those new to the field.
-In CADRE’s current project spotlight on ELL, we invite you to listen in!
+We invite you to listen in!

 MEET THE PROJECTS